 In Connecticut, foreclosures are generally judicial, which means the lender must file a lawsuit in state court.
 (To learn more about the difference between judicial and nonjudicial foreclosure, and the procedures for each, see Will Your Foreclosure Take Place In or Out of Court?)

 The lender initiates the foreclosure by filing a complaint and having it served on the borrowers, along with a summons to appear in court.
 (Learn more about the Connecticut foreclosure process.)

-The lender must give notice to the borrowers about the foreclosure mediation program by attaching the following to the foreclosure complaint and summons:
+The lender must give notice to the borrowers about the foreclosure mediation program by attaching relevant documentation to the foreclosure complaint and summons.

-To participate in mediation, the borrowers must file the Foreclosure Mediation Certificate form (JD-CV-108) and the Appearance form (JD-CL-12) not more than 15 days from the return date on the summons.
+To participate in mediation, the borrowers must elect to do so not more than 15 days from the return date on the summons.
 (However, the judge also has the discretion to send the case to mediation at any time provided the borrowers have filed an appearance in the case.)

 Who Must Attend Mediation

 If mediation is elected, all borrowers must attend the mediation.
 This means if a married couple signed the mortgage, then both the husband and wife must attend the mediation.
 An attorney may accompany the borrowers to the mediation, but it is not a requirement.
 So, even if you do not have an attorney, you can still participate in mediation.

 An attorney who attends the mediation on behalf of the lender must have authority to agree to a proposed settlement.
 Plus, the lender (or an authorized agent thereof) must be available by telephone.